mannirulz/BotDAD/README.md

 # BotDAD
-Anomaly based Botnet detection based on DNS traffic analysis
+Tool for Anomaly based Botnet detection using DNS traffic analysis (Tested on Windows 10 64 bit.
+Should work for Linux and other Windows versions)

 ---------------------------------
 I - Installation Instruction
 ---------------------------------

 1. Install Python 2.7.9 (https://www.python.org/downloads/release/python-279/)